In the Dark (Selena Gomez song): Composition

 "In the Dark" is an upbeat dance song, exploring themes of devotion and emotional vulnerability.
-It was released alongside a music video featuring a subdued, atmospheric visual concept.
 "In the Dark" opens the final episode of the season and incorporates elements reminiscent of early 2010s electronic pop, drawing comparisons to the darker, synth-driven sound that characterized much of that era's mainstream music.

-Music video
+Music video and controversy

 Gomez in a scene from the "In the Dark" music video, which later circulated online following its release.

 The music video for "In the Dark," directed by Luke Orlando, features Gomez performing in a series of minimalist and atmospheric settings.
-It opens with the singer wearing a black leotard while sitting on a white chaise, before transitioning to darker scenes that show her in a two-piece outfit and a glossy leather jacket surrounded by smoke.
-Throughout the visual, Gomez performs the lyrics, "I'll be there when you lose yourself / To remind you of who you are / And I'll be there like nobody else / You're so beautiful in the dark".
+It opens with Gomez wearing a black leotard while sitting on a white chaise, before transitioning to darker scenes that show her in a two-piece outfit and a glossy leather jacket surrounded by smoke.
 It also incorporates retro-inspired imagery and subdued lighting to match the song's themes of devotion and self-acceptance.
 Following its release, viewers noted stylistic similarities to Gomez's Revival-era visuals.

 After the video's release, Canadian singer Grimes publicly defended Gomez after a series of stills from the video went viral and sparked online criticism of Gomez's appearance.
 Grimes described the comments as "high school level bullying", calling the viral images "misrepresentative" and stating that Gomez "looks extremely beautiful" in the full video.